 I arrived yesterday in Helsinki for one week of policy meetings at ICANN.

 Today’s internet has become an issue of human rights, an economic platform so pervasive that no human life is left unaffected.
 While the general population is distracted by the hyper-animated sideshows of local custom enforcement, they remain unaware and undereducated on the new structural paradigm organizing human knowledge – the primary structure on which we connect, collaborate, work, play, date, and even vote.
-How will we as a global society guides the growth and maturity of this now essential human experience?
+How will we as a global society guide the growth and maturity of this now essential human experience?

 At issue are concerns for equitable global inclusivity and continued acceleration in the sharing of human knowledge to benefit mankind.
 What are your concerns about the growth and development of the internet?
 Where would you advocate for more transparency or inclusivity?
 What are your fears in terms of global and local economic influence?
 How would you suggest engaging the general public in the dialog?
 I’m interested in hearing your thoughts and questions.